Ucombinator/jaam/README.md

 You may get an out of memory error--if so, you can run sbt with extra heap memory.
 For example,

-    JAVA_OPTS="-Xmx8g" sbt 'run -d to-analyze -c Factorial -m main'
+    JAVA_OPTS="-Xmx8g" sbt 'run --classpath /Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home/jre/lib/rt.jar:to-analyze -c Factorial -m main'

 You can change '8g' to whatever amount of memory you need.
 You can also add other Java options for controlling stack size, etc.

-You can try this with most of the class files in `to-analyze/`, but some of them trigger bugs that we have yet to fix.
-The following are known to work:
+You can try this with most of the class files in `to-analyze/`.  `Static` currently generates an error when run.  `Fib` and `Fibonacci` currently produce huge (and incorrect) graphs.
+The remaining tests work correctly, to our knowledge.

-    Arrays, BoolTest, Casting, CFGTest, Exceptions, Factorial, Fib, Goto, InnerClassCasting, Objects, ObjectsNewStmt, Statics, SwitchTest

 You may occasionally see exceptions at the terminal that are coming from the Java GUI system (i.e. AWT or Swing).
 These are harmless and